kframework/ewasm-semantics/ewasm.md

 #### `finish`

 Immediately halt execution, tell the EVM to finish up and commit changes, and set the return data from memory bytes.
+EEI uses big-endian calldata, so that's when we use when converting to return-data bytes.

 ```k
     syntax HostCall ::= "eei.finish"